datafeedr/media-library-filter/readme.txt

 1. Screenshot of the taxonomy and term filters on the Media Library page.

 == Changelog ==

+= 1.0.8 - 2020/11/03 =
+* Fixed PHP Notice: Trying to access array offset on value of type bool in ~/wp-content/plugins/media-library-filter/media-library-filter.php on line 421
+* Fixed PHP Notice:  Trying to access array offset on value of type bool in ~/wp-content/plugins/media-library-filter/media-library-filter.php on line 422
+* Fixed PHP Notice:  Trying to get property 'label' of non-object in ~/wp-content/plugins/media-library-filter/media-library-filter.php on line 230

 = 1.0.7 - 2020/03/11 =
 * Updated readme.